-Offences related to death or serious injury caused by unlawful driving decreased by 5%, compared with the previous year (to 722 offences).
-The drop in offences is in contrast with recent years where there has been a rising trend.
+Offences related to death or serious injury caused by unlawful driving decreased by 3% in the latest year to June 2018, compared with the previous year (to 725 offences).
+The fall in offences is in contrast with recent years where there has been a rising trend.
+As with homicide offences, this category is thought to be well-recorded by the police.